Transition financing plans: discussing international experience

 Context

 Financing plans are a critical tool for governments to achieve climate objectives.
-Such plans support the operationalisation of Nationally Determined Contributions – (NDCs) and long-term climate strategies – by providing answers to key questions such as: how much will the transition cost? what will be the respective roles of the public and the private sector? which domestic and international sources of funding can be mobilized to fulfil additional spending needs?
+Such plans support the operationalisation of Nationally Determined Contributions – (NDCs) and long-term climate strategies – by providing answers to key questions such as: how much investment is needed, where and when?
+What will be the respective roles of the public and private sector, of domestic and international funders?
+How to incentivize private action, how to fund public action? which domestic and international sources of funding can be mobilized to fulfil additional spending needs?

-So far, few countries have such plans at hand, yet they are instrumental for the transition for at least three reasons:
+Such plans are instrumental for the transition for at least three reasons:

 • They help establish a country-driven consensus.
 Designing them requires a clear understanding in the ministry of finance and/or planning of how national climate goals translate into investment needs.
 It also requires a broad discussion with line Ministries, project promoters, and national and international investors and donors.